-- (a) avoid, minimise and/or mitigate the spread of terrestrial and aquatic weeds, terrestrial and aquatic pest animals, animal and plant pests and disease, marine pests, pathogens and contaminants - (b) control and manage existing terrestrial and aquatic weeds, terrestrial and aquatic pest animals and diseases - (c) comply with relevant provisions of the Biosecurity Act 2014, Commonwealth animal and pest strategies, biosecurity plans, weeds of national significance and designated pests under the Public Health Act 2005 and relevant policies, legislation and guidelines.
+- (a) avoid, minimise and/or mitigate the spread of terrestrial and aquatic weeds, terrestrial and aquatic pest animals, animal and plant pests and disease, marine pests, pathogens and contaminants - (b) control and manage existing terrestrial and aquatic weeds, terrestrial and aquatic pest animals and diseases - (c) comply with relevant provisions of the Biosecurity Act 2014, Australian animal and pest strategies, biosecurity plans, weeds of national significance and designated pests under the Public Health Act 2005 and relevant policies, legislation and guidelines.

-9.72 Survey terrestrial and aquatic pest animals and weeds and describe their current distribution and abundance in the project area and immediate surrounds.33 Field surveys should appropriately cover seasonal fluctuations in conditions (i.e. wet and dry seasons).
+9.75 Survey terrestrial and aquatic pest animals and weeds and describe their current distribution and abundance in the project area and immediate surrounds.35 Field surveys should appropriately cover seasonal fluctuations in conditions (i.e. wet and dry seasons).
 Provide maps showing pest animal and weeds distribution in relation to the project area and ecologically significant areas identified as containing, or likely to contain, listed flora, fauna, and ecological communities of MSES or MNES.
 This survey is to include prohibited and restricted matters listed in the Biosecurity Act 2014 and Biosecurity Regulation 2016, Weeds of National Significance, pests and weeds declared under Hope Vale Aboriginal Shire Council and Cook Shire Council local laws, and designated pests under the Public Health Act 2005.

-- 9.73 Describe the project's construction and operational impacts on the potential spread of terrestrial and aquatic pest animals, terrestrial and aquatic weed species, marine pests and disease within the project area construction and operational access routes and into adjoining properties (where relevant).
-Conduct the impact assessment in accordance with the guidance materials identified in Section 5.4.4 of Preparing an environmental impact statement Guideline for proponents. - 9.74 Propose detailed measures using best practice to remove, control and limit the spread of pests, weeds, and diseases within and surrounding the project area and adjacent areas.
+- 9.76 Describe the project's construction and operational impacts on the potential spread of terrestrial and aquatic pest animals, terrestrial and aquatic weed species, marine pests and disease within the project area construction and operational access routes and into adjoining properties (where relevant).
+Conduct the impact assessment in accordance with the guidance materials identified in Section 5.4.4 of Preparing an environmental impact statement Guideline for proponents. - 9.77 Propose detailed measures using best practice to remove, control and limit the spread of pests, weeds, and diseases within and surrounding the project area and adjacent areas.
 Detail alignment with any relevant local government area Biosecurity Plans and pest management priorities or initiatives undertaken by Maritime Safety Queensland, Biosecurity Queensland and the Australian Maritime Safety Authority.
-Include a discussion on minimising any susceptibility to biosecurity risks with the introduction and/or expansion of temporary and permanent infrastructure. - 9.75 All proposed measures are to be in accordance with any relevant biosecurity surveillance or prevention measures authorised under the Biosecurity Act 2014 and any requirements under VM Act/Planning Act 2016.
+Include a discussion on minimising any susceptibility to

-33 Refer to Section 5 of Preparing an environmental impact statement - Guideline for proponents for relevant guidelines.
+35 Refer to Section 5 of Preparing an environmental impact statement - Guideline for proponents for relevant guidelines.

-9.76 Detail a monitoring program that would audit the success of biosecurity measures, identify whether objectives have been met, and describe corrective actions to be used if monitoring indicates objectives are not being met.
+- biosecurity risks with the introduction and/or expansion of temporary and permanent infrastructure. - 9.78 All proposed measures are to be in accordance with any relevant biosecurity surveillance or prevention measures authorised under the Biosecurity Act 2014 and any requirements under VM Act/Planning Act 2016. - 9.79 Detail a monitoring program that would audit the success of biosecurity measures, identify whether objectives have been met, and describe corrective actions to be used if monitoring indicates objectives are not being met.
 Performance outcomes should correspond to the relevant policies, legislation and guidelines, and sufficient evidence should be supplied (through studies and proposed management measures) to show these outcomes can be achieved.